How to file for disability, Filing for SSI

-Social Security Disability Status
+Disability Requirements, Disability Status

 Why Will A Social Security Disability Application Get Denied?

 However, disability claims can be denied for reasons other than medical reasons.
 When an individual applies for SSDI disability benefits with Social Security, their disability application has a possibility of being denied without the case ever being evaluated by a disability examiner and without ever receiving a medical determination.

-For example, individuals who file their disability application while working and earning above the substantial gainful activity amount with no special considerations or subsidy from their employer are denied prior to their case even being sent for a disability medical determination.
+For example, individuals who file a disability application while working and earning above the substantial gainful activity amount, with no special considerations or subsidy from their employer, are denied prior to their case even being sent for a disability medical determination.

-Notes: SGA is an earnings limit that, if exceeded, will make a person no longer eligible for disability benefits.
+Note: SGA is an earnings limit that, if exceeded, will make a person no longer eligible for disability benefits.
 Special considerations or subsidy are special help from employers that help an individual remain employed.